-Proof: Let X' and Y' denote the distributions derived in the proof of Proposition 2.8.
-Recall that X' is m-grained, whereas Y' is far from being m-grained (under Definition 1.1).
-Note that Y' is $\Omega(1)$ -far from being uniform over any set of size m, and observe that X' is $\frac{\log_2 m}{n}$ -close to a distribution X'' that is uniform over a set of size m.
-Specifically, we can transform X' to X'' by modifying only the bits that reside in $\log_2 m$ locations, where the choice of these locations is arbitrary.
+by modifying only the bits that reside in $\log_2 m$ locations, where the choice of these locations is arbitrary.
 Hence, a potential tester that make $o(n/\log m)$ queries is unlikely to hit these locations, if we select these locations uniformly at random.
-Using $m \le n$, we conclude that a potential tester that makes $\min(o(m^c), o(n/\log m)) = o(m^c)$ queries cannot distinguish between the distribution X'' and distribution Y', which implies that it fails to test uniformity in the DoHO model.
+Using $m \leq n$ , we conclude that a potential tester that makes $\min(o(m^c), o(n/\log m)) = o(m^c)$ queries cannot distinguish between the distribution X'' and distribution Y', which implies that it fails to test uniformity in the DoHO model.

-2.5 Conditional lower bounds
+2.4Conditional lower bounds

-The lower bounds (for the DoHO model) presented in Proposition 2.8 and 2.9 build on the best known lower bound for testing the set of grained distributions in the standard distribution testing model.
-The following lower bounds on the complexity of testing in the DoHO model rely on a conjecture regarding the sample complexity of testing grained distributions in the standard model.
+The lower bounds (for the DoHO model) presented in Proposition 2.9 and 2.10 build on the best known lower bound for testing the set of grained distributions in the standard distribution testing model.
+The following lower bounds on the complexity of testing in the DOHO model rely on a conjecture regarding the sample complexity of testing grained distributions in the standard model.

-Conjecture 2.10 (on the complexity of testing the set of m-grained distributions in the standard distribution testing model): In the standard distribution testing model, the sample complexity of testing m-grained distributions over a domain of size O(m) is $\Omega(m/\log m)$.
+Conjecture 2.11 (on the complexity of testing the set of m-grained distributions in the standard distribution testing model): In the standard distribution testing model, the sample complexity of testing m-grained distributions over a domain of size O(m) is $\Omega(m/\log m)$ .

-Theorem 2.11 (on testing the set of m-grained distributions in the DoHO model): Assuming Conjecture 2.10, for every $m \leq 2^{n-\Omega(n)}$, testing that a distribution over $\{0,1\}^n$ is m-grained requires $\Omega(m/\log m)$ samples in the DoHO model.
+Theorem 2.12 (on testing the set of m-grained distributions in the DOHO model): Assuming Conjecture 2.11, for every $m < 2^{n-\Omega(n)}$ , testing that a distribution over $\{0,1\}^n$ is m-grained requires $\Omega(m/\log m)$ samples in the DoHO model.